Conserving African giraffes is a tall order - here's how you can help

-Despite being one of the largest and most conspicuous animals in Africa, scientists still cannot agree on exactly how many types of giraffe there are in Africa, but have temporarily settled on nine subspecies (want to know more?
-Click here).
-These subspecies live in different parts of Africa, and therefore face different threats.
+Despite being one of the largest and most conspicuous animals in Africa, scientists still cannot agree on exactly how many types of giraffe there are in Africa but have temporarily settled on nine subspecies.
+These subspecies live in different parts of Africa and therefore face different threats.
 In Central Africa and the Sudan’s, these peaceful animals are casualties of human civil wars, as roving armed forces kill them for meat.
 In East and West Africa, increasing human populations have led to people converting giraffe habitat into farmland, and poaching along the boundaries of National Parks is a continual threat.
-In southern Africa, giraffe have fared better due to a combination of large numbers of small private game reserves, and a few large protected areas that are recognised as globally important “strongholds” for many species, including giraffe.
+In southern Africa, giraffes have fared better due to a combination of large numbers of small private game reserves, and a few large protected areas that are recognised as globally important “strongholds” for many species, including giraffes.
 Although concerted conservation efforts have halted the decline of giraffe in some countries, it was nearly too little, too late, as three subspecies comprise less than five hundred animals each.